Finnhub-Stock-API/finnhub-go/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInvestmentThemesThematicInvestingRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiInvestmentThemesRequest struct via the builder pattern

 Name | Type | Description  | Notes